advancedresearch/advancedresearch.github.io/blog/2018-07-25-recursive-minds.md

 To deal with the dependency problem efficiently, one could coordinate the research on AI safety by planning in advance what to do in the event of a such tipping point.
-This could be a way to avoid scenarios like [Future-X](https://github.com/advancedresearch/advancedresearch.github.io/blob/master/blog/2018-06-21-future-x-the-path-toward-uncertainty-about-artificial-super-intelligence.md), where lack of rigoruous definitions of AGI leads to a dangerous slippery slope.
+This could be a way to avoid scenarios like [Future-X](https://github.com/advancedresearch/advancedresearch.github.io/blob/master/blog/2018-06-21-future-x-the-path-toward-uncertainty-about-artificial-super-intelligence.md), where lack of rigorous definitions of AGI leads to a dangerous slippery slope.